shinya-tokyo/khr-3hv-remodel/README.md

  Installing RCB on RPi Desktop there will be a directory like "RCB".

- In "RCB" directory put "sample" directory.

- put the "./khr-3hv-remodel/sample" files into it.
+ In "RCB" directory put "sample" directory, and put the "./khr-3hv-remodel/sample" files into it.

  <<< Usage >>>